hsc-latte/hs32core-rtl/docs/isa.rst

 11  Rotate right                11   Bank 3
 === =========================== ==== ===========================

-Reserved fields will result in undefined behaviour.
-Their values are unspecified and thus can be used to implement nonstandard extensions too the base ISA.
-In the standard HSC architecture implementing the HS32 rev2 ISA, reserved fields are ignored and will not generate an exception upon execution.
+Reserved fields result in undefined behaviour.
+Their values are unspecified and thus, can be used to implement nonstandard extensions to the base ISA.
+In the standard HSC Core implementing the HS32 rev2 ISA, reserved fields are ignored and will not generate an exception upon execution.

 Instruction table
 -------------------------------------------------------------------------------